 - Let set for 10 minutes, uncovered so the lasagna sets up.

-Recipe for White Chicken Lasagna
+Recipe for Green Chile Chicken Lasagna

 This green chili chicken lasagna is a perfect choice is you’re looking for a make-ahead and freezable meal to feed a crowd.
 Just prepare, cover well and freeze.
 Then thaw before following baking instructions.